Departments & Organizations

 Dr. Mangi has been invited to speak about his clinical experience and research findings at conferences and symposia worldwide.
 He is the author or co-author of numerous book chapters on subjects related to his specialty interests, including advances in cardiac intensive care, cardiac surgery, assist devices and treatment of heart failure.
-He has authored or co-authored seventy published studies and abstracts in peer-reviewed publications, including Nature Medicine, The New England Journal of Medicine, Circulation, The Journal of Thoracic and Cardiovascular Surgery, and The Annals of Thoracic Surgery among others.
+He has authored or co-authored over eighty published studies and abstracts in peer-reviewed publications, including Nature Medicine, The New England Journal of Medicine, Circulation, The Journal of Thoracic and Cardiovascular Surgery, and The Annals of Thoracic Surgery among others.

 Dr. Mangi serves on multiple institutional, national and international committees, scientific advisory boards, and has been elected to membership and fellowship in the most esteemed organizations in his field including the International Society for Heart and Lung Transplantation, The American College of Cardiology, The Society for Thoracic Surgeons, The Society of University Surgeons, and The American College of Surgeons.

 |MBA||Massachusetts Institute of Technology, Sloan School of Management (2016)|

 |MD||Brown University (1997)|